 - Married couples who live together are always counted in each other’s household regardless of whether they file a joint or separate return.

 - Family size adjustments need to be made if the individual is pregnant.
-A pregnant woman is counted as herself plus the number of children she is expecting.
+In determining the household of a pregnant person, they are counted as themself plus the number of children they are expected to deliver.

 What are different options that states have for implementing MAGI?

 States have flexibility in how they implement the MAGI rules in two areas.
 First, in some instances the Medicaid household rules applied may depend on whether an individual is under 19 years old or not.
 Where the rules indicate an age limit, states have the option to extend that age limit to 21 if the individual is a full-time student.
-Second, for individuals whose household includes a pregnant woman, states can count the pregnant woman as one, two, or one plus the number of children she is expecting.
+Second, for individuals whose household includes a pregnant person (but are not pregnant themselves), states can count the pregnant person as one, two, or one plus the number of children they are expecting.

 Are married couples who file taxes separately considered to be in separate households?